andrejarboe/volunteerNow/README.md

 -- To create seed files
 -- sequelize seed:create --name my-seed-file
--- This creates a shell file that can used to populate seed data into the tables for testing in development
+-- This creates a shell file that can used to populate seed data into the tables for testing in development -- After the seed file is created
+-- sequelize db:seed:all